YXM13/GodotGame/README.md

 # GodotGame
-A game project for the course DD1349
+A 2D platforming gameproject for the course DD1349